Integrative Medicine Research

 * Horrigan B, Lewis S, Abrams DI, Pechura C. Integrative Medicine in America—How Integrative Medicine Is Being Practiced in Clinical Centers Across the United States.
 Glob Adv Health Med.
 2012;1(3):18–94. doi:10.7453/gahmj.2012.1.3.006

-The experts at University Hospitals Connor Integrative Health Network also conduct research and clinical trials to further investigate the helpfulness of integrative therapies in treating a variety of symptoms and conditions.
+The experts at University Hospitals Connor Whole Health also conduct research and clinical trials to further investigate the helpfulness of integrative therapies in treating a variety of symptoms and conditions.
 Learn more about our research and clinical trials.
 The following published research studies provide details on the efficacy of the above mentioned treatments:

 Research Studies on Acupuncture